|Nutrition Facts (per serving)|

 |Total Sugars 45g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Raw leafy vegetable salad tossed with a dressing is not a native concept in Filipino cuisine.
-Serving a garden-style salad ahead of the main dish was not a native practice either until the Americans introduced it during the colonial period that began in 1898 and ended in 1946, and urbanites slowly adopted it.
+Serving a garden-style salad ahead of the main dish was not a native practice either until the American occupation that began in 1898 and ended in 1946, and urbanites slowly adopted it.

 Serving side dishes made with vegetables are, however, a native practice.
-But they were not considered salads in the Western context but more of the plant component in a meat or seafood meal.
-Think of them as a desirable accompaniment, not exactly essential but their addition turns a generic fish and rice meal, for instance, into a uniquely Filipino meal.
+They were not considered salads in the Western context but more of the plant component in a meat or seafood meal.
+Think of them as a desirable accompaniment, not exactly essential but their addition turns generic fish and rice, for instance, into a uniquely Filipino meal.

-If you're living in the Western hemisphere and have no access to ingredients like salted duck eggs, green mangoes, bagoong or lato, you can still have a taste of traditional Filipino side vegetable dishes in another form -- pickled vegetables.
+If you are living in the Western hemisphere and have no access to ingredients like salted duck eggs, green mangoes, bagoong, or lato, you can still have a taste of traditional Filipino side vegetable dishes in another form—pickled vegetables.

 In this recipe, a medley of vegetables is soaked in a sweet and sour pickling solution.
 Fermentation is skipped and the pickled vegetables are kept in the fridge.